 The remit of the Senate Assessors is summarised below:

-- to attend meetings of the University Court (and, where appointed, the Policy and Resources Committee) and to provide an academic viewpoint, on behalf of the Senate, at these meetings;
+- to attend meetings of the University Court (and, where appointed, any sub-committees of Court) and to provide an academic viewpoint at these meetings;

 - to report back to the Senate on items discussed at the University Court, subject to careful caveats concerning boundaries e.g. in regard to confidentiality or other sensitive issues.